 As you would expect, Bettica is a mobile-optimized site and if you prefer betting on the go – either on a smartphone or a tablet – you will find an excellent configuration that displays all the same information as the desktop site.
 It works nicely for both iOS and Android and offers a good betting experience in terms of navigation, responsiveness and intuitiveness.
 There are no apps available but given that the mobile optimization works very nicely this in not a major problem.

 Cash-out is an automated process on Bettica bookmaker and so in the normal scheme of things this is generally expected to be at the acceptable end of the scale – pay-outs generally processed within 24 hours.
 At the time of this review, there were no online negative reviews regarding Bettica – always a good sign.

 All in all, Bettica bookmaker is well worth a look.
 It isn’t flashy or garish but it’s well designed, neat and, most important of all, it delivers an excellent betting experience for the punter.
-There is little information available on the software used to support this sportsbook, but from our experience, it’s robust and fairly slick, so there are no negative performance issues to report.
+There is little information available on the software used to support this bookmaker, but from our experience, it’s robust and fairly slick, so there are no negative performance issues to report.

 The variation in odds was a bit confusing but, as we discovered, there are bets that are compiled to well below their go-to percentage of 114%.
 There is value to be had but needs a little bit of research.
 The number of sports is relatively limited compared to some sites, but the ones they cover are covered well and in some considerable depth.
 The one big negative we found was the difficulty in getting a response from their customer services team.
 Whilst this is generally not a problem, there needs to be a better way of dealing with queries.